 What's the deadline and associated checkpoints?

-If you need an expert to help you scope out your next data product -- or you'd like to swap horror stories, please reach out.
+If you need an expert to help you scope out or develop your next data product -- or you'd like to swap horror stories, please reach out.

 Keywords: Data products, business impact and value